abs-warranty/http-errors/README.md

 To install for production:
 `yarn add @abs-warranty/http-errors`

-Import the utility for the service you are working with.
-Ex:
+Import the error you are wanting to use Ex:

 ```javascript
 const { NotFoundError } = require('@abs-warranty/http-errors')